cndeng/namecoin-fullnode/setup.md

 Press ```cntr+X``` followed by ```Y``` then ```Enter``` to save changes and return back to the command line.

 ## Installing the other apps

+We are going to install some other apps that are useful.
+Firstly we need a Python update and then we can install Bitmessage, Iceweasel, and Icedove
 ```
 sudo apt-get install python-qt4
 ```